CMUCTAT/XBlockStattutor/README.md

 # StatTutor XBlock

-This is the [XBlock](https://github.com/edx/XBlock) implimentation of the StatTutor exercises origionally developed for the [Open Learning Initiative](http://oli.cmu.edu/) at [Carnegie Mellon University](http://www.cmu.edu/) using the [Cognitive Tutor Authoring Tools](http://ctat.pact.cs.cmu.edu).
+This is the [XBlock](https://github.com/edx/XBlock) implementation of the StatTutor exercises originally developed for the [Open Learning Initiative](http://oli.cmu.edu/) at [Carnegie Mellon University](http://www.cmu.edu/) using the [Cognitive Tutor Authoring Tools](http://ctat.pact.cs.cmu.edu).

-StatTutor is a learning tool that provides students with a data analysis problem, supports them as they attempt to solve it, and gives hints and feedback along the way.
+StatTutor is a learning tool that provides students with a data analysis problem and supports them as they attempt to solve it, giving hints and feedback along the way.
 It assumes that the relevant data set is open in the background.